Commonwealth Universe, Age 1, Volume 8: The Talon...The Adventure Begins 3d cover 2024 final

 “Not that I doubt you, Grandfather, but –“

 “How do I know what they’re going to do?
 Or am I just as paranoid and delusional as those CAW fools?”
 Elbarto chuckled and gave his grandson a slight shove toward the path leading back to their home, now full of strangers.
-Officials and scientists and academics in glossy uniforms, who came in making demands and proclaiming themselves more knowledgeable than the natives in the ways of a world they had never set foot on until five days ago.
+Officials and scientists and academics in glossy uniforms, who proclaimed themselves more knowledgeable than the natives in the ways of a world they had never set foot on until five days ago.

 “They certainly wouldn’t have told you.
 They think we’re primitive idiots who don’t know what’s poisonous, or how to read the weather.”

 “No, they didn’t tell me.
 I eavesdropped.”
 He chuckled again and the two shared grins.
-“Although, technically, it’s not eavesdropping when you’re minding your own business, moving through your own house.
+“Although, technically, it’s not eavesdropping when you’re, moving through your own house.
 Those rude invaders who moved in without asking a by-your-leave think we have to grant them privacy, when they deny us any in return.”
-He snorted and narrowed his eyes as he studied the gated archway that marked the boundaries of the flat, dusty, rocky from the garden proper surrounding Government House.
+He snorted and narrowed his eyes as he studied the gated archway that marked the boundaries of the flat, dusty, rock from the garden proper surrounding Government House.
 “No, I wasn’t eavesdropping, although a dozen CAW courts would say that’s what I was doing.”

 “Where were you, when you were…listening?”
 Edrian lowered his voice and tipped his head back slightly, watching the braided metal of the archway as they walked under it.